Umbraculum sp. #3

 Observations and comments:

-associated with this species was pink.
+associated with this species were pink.
 However, orange forms from

 elsewhere in the Indo-Pacific have been photographed laying (or in

-association with) egg masses of other colors, perhaps reflecting differences in diet.
+association with) egg masses ranging from white to pink, perhaps reflecting differences in diet.

 Note 2: There is little variation in either background color or pattern throughout its range from Hawaii to East Africa.